Forced prostitution

 The boundaries are blurred

-In our experience, many women alternate between moments of exploitation and moments of independent pursuit of prostitution.
-Since it’s not easy to escape the red-light district, very few women remain working independently, even if they manage to escape the pimps.
+Based on our experience, many biographies alternate between moments of exploitation and moments of independent engagement in prostitution.
+Since leaving the industry is no easy feat, many women remain in the milieu independently, even after they have managed to free themselves from pimps.

 Is prostitution voluntary if...